peterwittek/trotter-suzuki-mpi/README.md

 Massively Parallel Trotter-Suzuki Solver
 ========================================

+This fork has modified OpenMP directives that have optimized the CPU use.
+The MPI and CUDA parts of the code are not modified.
+It only applies to the OpenMP parts which have changed.
+They are now using dynamic scheduling for a more balanced use of threads.

 The Trotter-Suzuki approximation leads to an efficient algorithm for simulating quantum systems.
 This library provides a scalable, high-precision implementation that uses parallel and distributed computational resources.
 The implementation built on [single-node parallel kernels](https://bitbucket.org/zzzoom/trottersuzuki) [1], extending them to use distributed resources [2], and generalizing the kernels to be able to tackle a wider range of problems in quantum physics [3].

 Key features: